Skip to Main Content

 "I Was Born a Unicorn" by Everton Carvalho

 Expressing the effects of our experiences through art is not only cathartic for ourselves, but is healing for those with whom we share our art.
 By submitting to the Aurora, you can help weave the thread that stitches the D&E community together.
-Check out the 2019 Aurora either by visiting our "Current Issue" tab or by finding a copy in the campus library or English lounge.
+Check out the 2019 Aurora either by visiting our "Archives" tab or by finding a copy in the campus library or English lounge.